Map allows key to value mapping for arbitrary value types, and many key types.

 A Map can be instantiated without explicit type parameters.
 Type inference will then determine the type parameters from the usage.

-Maps can also be created with key1 => value1, key2 => value2
+Maps can also be created with key1 => value1, key2 => value2 syntax.

 Map is an abstract type, it is not available at runtime.